-Browse thousands of great premium themes in the ThemeForest directory here:
+Go here to discover great premium WP themes in the ThemeForest marketplace:

-(click on the images above to view more Creative Market themes)
+(click on the images above to browse all Creative Market themes)

-Creative Market is another leading WordPress theme directory where you can browse many quality premium themes from independent theme creators.
+Creative Market is another leading WordPress theme directory where you can browse thousands of quality premium WordPress themes from independent theme creators.

 As stated on their website …

 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

 Creative Market doesn’t just sell WP themes in its marketplace, but you can easily go through all of their WP themes and narrow your search using theme categories from their dropdown “Themes” menu …

 Browse through hundreds of great themes crafted by independent WordPress theme developers in the Creative Market directory here: